Tuplo Support

 Imagine you're selling a line of football caps, each representing a different NFL team.
 If you group them all under one product group (e.g., "Football Hats"), customers searching for a specific team's hat will be overwhelmed with irrelevant results.

-This poses two significant problems:
+Leaving two significant problems:

 1. Inaccurate Search Results: A search for "Dallas Cowboys hat" would return hats for all 32 teams.